felipelouza/gsa-is/README.md

 --

-Moreover, we show how gSAIS and gSACA-K can be modified to also compute the longest common prefix (LCP) array and the document array (DA) as a byproduct, with the same theoretical bounds [3].
+Moreover, we show in [4] how to modify gSAIS and gSACA-K to also compute the longest common prefix (LCP) array and the document array (DA) as a byproduct, with the same theoretical bounds.

 --